 I believe in the importance of humility and honesty in the work of any practitioner or teacher, and I am always aspiring to more deeply understand and fulfill the various roles I am invited to fulfill in my community.

 My path around healing and spirit work began really early.
-I was very young when I remember spending time with other-than-human kin and not-living humans and learning from them about the world.
+I was very young when I remember spending time and conversing with other-than-human kin and not-living humans and learning from them about the world.
 As I grew up and left home, I began looking for other people who shared an interest in spirit connection and plants.
-My path took me all around Turtle Island (known as the United States), Europe, a little into South America, eventually to Australia and then finally back home to the traditional lands of the Penobscot people here in Maine.
+My path took me all around North America, Europe, a little into South America, eventually to Australia (Bundjalung land) and then finally back home to the traditional lands of the Wabanaki people here in Maine.
 In my travels I learned from folk healers, herbalists, ayurvedic practitioners, naturopaths, doctors, traditional shamans, and some just plain good people.
 I pursued training in a naturopathic program in Australia for three years which gave me a good foundation in anatomy, physiology, biochemistry and other medical sciences.
 I left before the final year of that program after falling in love with plant medicine and realizing that I didn’t actually want to practice as a naturopath.
 I spent a couple of years in the role of General Manager at a small herbal company in midcoast Maine, but left when I realized it’s not my calling to manage a business either.
-I gave birth to two children and adopted a third, and found that becoming a mother deeply impacted my focus and my practice on all levels.
-For the last 9 years I’ve been teaching, supporting clients, and pursuing my heart-and-soul-work.
+I gave birth to two children and adopted a third, and found that becoming a parent deeply impacted my focus and my practice on all levels.
+For the last 13+ years I’ve been teaching, supporting clients, and pursuing my heart-and-soul-work.

-I’ve received mentorship in herbal medicine with Dr. Sue Evans and Cathy Avila, in astrology and intuition with Kwah Wa’Adabi, in teaching and gardening with Deb Soule, in astrology with Jenn Brown, in shamanism with Evelyn Rsydyk and Allie Knowlton and in permaculture with Lisa Fernandes and Jesse Watson.
-I’ve received mentoring and am pursuing certification in ancestral lineage healing with Dr. Daniel Foor.
+I’ve received mentorship in herbal medicine with Dr. Sue Evans and Cathy Avila, in astrology and intuition with Kwah Wa’Adabi, in teaching and gardening with Deb Soule, in astrology with Jenn Brown, in European shamanic practices with Evelyn Rsydyk and Allie Knowlton and in permaculture with Lisa Fernandes and Jesse Watson.
+I’ve received mentoring and have achieved certification in ancestral lineage healing with Dr. Daniel Foor.
 Dr. Pavini Moray has also been a mentor for me with ancestral healing work.
-Some particularly influential teachers I’ve learned from in shorter courses or teachings and through their published work include Stephen Harrod Buhner, Joseph Campbell, Fredda Paul, Pam Montgomery, Caroline Myss, Sharon Blackie, Diana Beresford-Kroeger, Matthew Wood, Karyn Sanders, Mary McLaughlin, Jessica Lanyadoo, Robert Hand, Sandra Ingerman and Tom Cowan among surely many others unnamed.
+Some particularly influential teachers I’ve learned from in shorter courses or teachings and through their published work include: Stephen Harrod Buhner, Joseph Campbell, Fredda Paul, Pam Montgomery, Caroline Myss, Sharon Blackie, Diana Beresford-Kroeger, Matthew Wood, Karyn Sanders, Mary McLaughlin, Jessica Lanyadoo, Robert Hand, Sandra Ingerman, John O’Donohue and Tom Cowan among surely many others unnamed.
 I have also had the benefit of learning from dozens of herbalists, shamanic practitioners and healers of many kinds at various conferences and through colleagueship.
 I am deeply grateful and indebted to them all and pray that my work be a gift from all of them, from my ancestors and guides, from myself, to my students and clients, and that many beings benefit from this ongoing web of sharing.

 “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive.” ~ Howard Thurman